Commissioner Commissioner Commissioner

 and Mountain Home as the garden spot of southern Idaho.
 Settlers were promised successful

 crops, plentiful water, and a healthful climate.
-The claims, although
+The claims, although exaggerated,

-many bushels per acre as land in Illinois, Virginia, or Tennessee.
+per acre as land in Illinois, Virginia, or Tennessee.

 The land was also capable of producing a variety of crops, and prosperous